arunp77/Learning-git/README.md

           ```
           sudo apt install git-all
           ```

      - **Installing on macOS**

           There are several options for installing Git on macOS.

          - Homebrew:
           If you don't have homebrew on your mac, install it using:

            ```
            Install homebrew
            ```

           Next use

            ```
             brew install git
            ```

          - MacPorts: Install MacPorts if you don't already have it, then

           ```
            sudo port install git
            ```

-           - Xcode:
+         - Xcode

             Apple ships a binary package of Git with [Xcode](https://developer.apple.com/xcode/).

      - **Installing on Windows:**

           Follow the links and steps given at [offical git windows website](https://git-scm.com/download/win)